pedrohperoni/MyWallet---front/README.md

     <img src="https://raw.githubusercontent.com/pedrohperoni/MyWallet-front/main/github/logo.png" alt="Logo">

   </a>

-  <h3 align="center">MyWallet</h3>
-  <h4 align="center">Live App -> https://tellaw-ym.vercel.app/ </h4>
-  <h4 align="center">This project has a back-end repository -> https://github.com/pedrohperoni/MyWallet-back/</h4>

- 💰 A simple fullstack application to keep track of your finances, built using React and MongoDB
+   💰 <h3 align="center">A simple fullstack application to keep track of your finances, built using React and MongoDB</h3>

+  <p align="center">Live App -> https://tellaw-ym.vercel.app/
+</br>This project has a back-end repository -> https://github.com/pedrohperoni/MyWallet-back/</p>

 ## Project Status
 This project is fully functional but some features can be added, such as the option to edit and delete each entry and a weekly/monthly balance graph